mariabarrosoh/poem-parser-bot/readme.md

 └── requirements.txt
 ```

-## 🧹 Cleanup Behavior
-Each user gets a separate data/{request_id}/ folder.

-This is auto-deleted after /done or /reset.

-The bot avoids reusing old images if the user restarts a session.

 ## ❌ Limitations
-Only .jpg, .jpeg, and .png formats are supported.
+- Only .jpg, .jpeg, and .png formats are supported.
-Large images or too many images (MAX 10) may exceed model token limits.
+- Large images or too many images may exceed model token limits.

 ## 📄 License
 MIT License.
 See the LICENSE file.